• Facebook

 really wanted to do was to shift the imbalance of class time to the latter part of the scientific

-.
+method.
 I didn’t have the luxury of time (who does?!) to run full

 experiments and generate data to then teach data analysis.
 Plus, my students had already shown they knew how to run experiments and record results!